Guidelines for 2019 Ringers Challenge

 In addition to the gross scores, each participant shall record the numbers of birdies, chip-ins and other significant milestones such as breaking 100 for the first time, on the back side of the Ringers sheet.
 (See the back side of the Ringers sheet below for an example.)

 One set of game day score cards shall be placed in the Red envelope located next to the computer at Tamers.
-This year's Ringers committee members are Colleen Plebanek, Laura Wheaton, Phyllis LaClair, Anita Andersch and Mickie Underhill.
+The Tigers Game day score cards go into the Red Bag located in the front of the Ringers Box.
+This year's Ringers committee members are Colleen Plebanek, Patti Lawson, Maureen Craik, Sharon Giblin, Anita Andersch, Mickie Underhill and Carole Milnichuk.

 Front of the Ringers Sheet